sami-chaaban/starparser/README.md

 * Your input file needs to be a standard **Relion** *.star* file.
 Typical files include *particles.star*, *run_data.star*, *run_itxxx_data.star*, *movies.star*, etc. For example, it does not work on *\*\_model.star* files.

-* If the star file lacks an optics table, such as those from Relion 3.0, just add the ```--opticsless``` option to parse it.

 * The term *particles* here refers to rows in a star file, which may represent objects other than particles, such as movies in a *movies.star* file.

 * Some of the options below are already available in Relion with "relion_star_handler".

+* If the star file lacks an optics table, such as those from Relion 3.0, add the ```--opticsless``` option to parse it.

 ## Command-line options<a name="cmdops"></a>